harrislapiroff/chromamine.com/src/posts/season-of-tidiness.md

 ***

-I'll leave off with a poem that's been a favorite new years poem of mine for over ten years:
+I'll leave off with a haiku that's been a favorite new years poem of mine for over ten years:

 > New Year’s Day—
 > &nbsp;&nbsp;everything is in blossom!